 If your net worth is negative… don’t cry, don’t stomp your feet and say it isn’t fair (I did these things… a few different times).
 We are going to fix it, together.
 A negative number means that you have more debt than you have money/valuable assets… and frankly, this is not surprising!
 The average recent college graduate has approximately $30,000 in student loans outstanding… and that is just for undergrads – postgraduate degrees tack on tons and tons more debt (I am looking at all you MAs, PhDs, MBAs and JDs out there – mo’ money, mo’ problems).
 If you google student loan statistics, your head will explode from all of the scary stats – so don’t – just take my word for it.

 You’re on your way!
-By looking at your net worth, you are seeing a snapshot of your overall financial wellness.
+By looking at your net worth, you are seeing a glimpse into your financial wellness.
 You are now able to evaluate whether you are healthy and on the right track, keeping fit and taking good care of yourself, or if you are a tad under the weather and working your way out of a pretty big hole (for better or for worse).
 I was most definitely in the latter category for my entire adult life (thanks for nothing, a*hole credit card offers from 2004)… until two weeks ago – when I finally made it into the sparkly pink!

-Next week, we will take another big step in evaluating your financial health – taking a long, hard look at your income and expenses.
+Next, we will take another big step in evaluating your financial health – taking a long, hard look at your income and expenses.

 Sincerely yours in harmonious fun and fiscal responsibility,